katungyebrendan/Advanced-programming-Group-10/BUSINESS_RULES_IMPLEMENTATION.md

 # Business Rules Implementation Summary

-This document summarizes the comprehensive business rules that have been implemented across your Laravel application.
+This document summarizes the comprehensive business rules that have been implemented across our Laravel application.

 ## 🔹 Program Entity Business Rules